lando/docs/contrib/coder.md

 # Coding

 This section is designed for people who want to contribute `code things` to Lando.
-Specifically, that might mean working on some of the following:
+Specifically, that means [opening a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) against one of the many [Lando respositories](https://github.com/orgs/lando/repositories).

-* Lando itself and its plugins
-* Lando's DevOps pipeline e.g. build, test and deploy
-* Lando's tests and testing infrastructure
-* Lando's documentation and Vuepress documentation site
-* Lando's express API
-* Lando's marketing website
-* Lando's metrics server
-* Lando's Vuepress marketing site
-* Lando's Vuepress events listing
-* Lando's Vuepress blog

 [[toc]]

 ## Choosing a project

-Lando has a distributed model and is powered by over [50 repos](https://github.com/lando) so the first step is to find a repo you are interested in and check out the contribution guidelines there.
+Lando has a distributed model and is powered by over [80 repos](https://github.com/lando) so the first step is to find a repo you are interested in and check out the contribution guidelines there.

 ## Good First Issues